 His observation-that without his books Prospero "hath not / One spirit to command"-unmasks the fetishization of the magus as autonomous.
-If feefen is aftheore ical up the life for the enchanter.
+It performs a theoretical rupture: the disenchantment of the enchanter.
 In this moment, Caliban becomes a reader of systems.
 He decodes the infrastructure of colonial magic and discovers, beneath its splendor, dependence.